 Governance through the ENA is a preferable alternative because it would allow changes to be made more quickly whilst involving all DNOs through a working group.
-Consideration should be given to defining the NDP FoS in an Engineering Recommendation, including it under the governance of the Distribution Code Review Panel by listing it in an Annex or instead making it an ENA guidance document which continues to be owned and kept under reviewed as an Open Networks project product.
+In the longer term, consideration should be given to defining the NDP FoS in an Engineering Recommendation, including it under the governance of the Distribution Code Review Panel by listing it in an Annex or instead making it an ENA guidance document which continues to be owned and kept under reviewed as an Open Networks project product.